ReitenSchnell/typical-project/README.md

 ## tests
-Contains unit tests for so_parser with support of `pytest-catchlog`, `requests-mock` and `pytest-mock` Contains web integration tests for so_server - deployed to isolated docker container and run against http
+Contains unit tests for so_parser with support of `pytest-catchlog`, `requests-mock` and `pytest-mock` Contains integration tests for so_server with support of `webtest` Contains end-to-end tests for so_server - deployed to isolated docker container and run against http requests

 ## Development
 `.pylintrc` contains rules for linter